mr-twady/docs/docs/hyn/5.3/concepts.md

 By default, the package will identify the current requested hostname and bind it into the `Hyn\Tenancy\Contracts\CurrentHostname` contract.
 In case that hostname belongs to a website, the latter will be bound into the `Hyn\Tenancy\Contracts\Tenant` contract.
-Whenever a Tenant is identified or switched the package will automatically infuse additional functionality into Laravel, including [global tenant routes][routes], [tenant overrides][directory-structure] and [queues][queues].
+Whenever a Tenant is identified or switched, the package will automatically infuse additional functionality into Laravel, including [global tenant routes][routes], [tenant overrides][directory-structure] and [queues][queues].